Corvimae/PlumeVN/README.md

 Note: A runScript tag may provide arguments if the function would take them, such as `<runScript: setColor(0, 255, 0)>`.
 A function that takes no arguments does not need to have parentheses after it, but adding them will not cause any issues.

-If the function specified in runScript is proceeded by an exclaimation point, such as `<runScript: displayNumber(3)!>`, Plume will display the next line of dialog as soon as the command is over.
+If the function specified in an out-of-line action tag is preceeded by an exclaimation point, such as `<!runScript: displayNumber(3)>`, Plume will display the next line of dialog as soon as the command is over.
 Otherwise, Plume will wait for the user to press Space.

 #####Command Tags